 Katie Murphy is serving at Groundwork as an Americorps VISTA, focusing on expanding the Harvest Cycle compost program.
 Before joining Groundwork, Katie worked with Earth Appliance Organics, a local compost depot and pickup service run by Providence resident Michael Bradlee; and Farm Fresh RI, a local food hub working to rebuild Rhode Island’s foodshed.
 She spent her first year out of college volunteering full-time for The Climate Mobilization, a climate change think-tank and advocacy group.
 She is a member of the Zero Waste Providence compost working group, which is working to see 100 percent of food waste composted city-wide.
 In particular, she is fascinated by the transformative potential of localized composting hubs for the health and prosperity of urban neighborhoods.
 Originally from from New York, she holds an undergraduate degree in Contemplative Studies from Brown University, and plans to pursue graduate studies in Urban Planning and Policy.

 Leandro “Kufa” Castro is serving at Groundwork Rhode Island as Project Coordinator, focusing on incorporating creative practices to spread environmental awareness, specifically about climate change resiliency in urban communities.
 Kufa is also a Project Assistant at Rhode Island Latino Arts working on a cultural history tour of the South Side and West End of Providence.
 Originally from the Dominican Republic and raised in Pawtucket, Kufa is an artist, actor, and media producer currently working on a new adaptation of “Comedy of Errors/Comedia de Equivocaciones” for Trinity Rep’s touring production for the summer of 2019.
 The play will tour public libraries and parks across Providence County.
-Kufa also worked as an Agricultural Apprentice at Southside Community Land Trust’s Urban Edge Farm from April to September 2018.
+Kufa also worked as an Agricultural Apprentice with the Southside Community Land Trust from April to September 2018.